whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 Once we've completed this step, we need to fill out other necessary attribute fields.
 These include all attribute fields in our .geojson file retrieved using our `external_editor` command option in part one of the tutorial.

-####Create new WOF neighbourhood records
+#### Create new WOF neighbourhood records

 Since these new features do not have an existing WOF record to update, this step is fairly simple.
-We need to assign each new neighbourhood record a new [Brooklyn Integer](http://www.brooklyninteger.com), which become the `WOF:id` for each record.
+We need to assign each new neighbourhood record a new [Brooklyn Integer](http://www.brooklyninteger.com), which become the `wof:id` for each record.
 Then, just like our last step, we need to fill out necessary attribute fields in our .geojson file.

 <img width="600" alt="SF OpenData updated and new neighbourhood data projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/new_neighbourhoods_wlabel.png">